terasic/InnovateFPGA2021/docs/IoTPnP-Intro.md

 - Device Code to adhere IoT Plug and Play convention

     IoT Plug and Play convention defines how IoT device code and IoT solution application interact.
 Data must be sent in an agreed format.
-Please refer to [online document ](https://docs.microsoft.com/azure/iot-develop/concepts-convention)for more details.
+Please refer to [online document](https://docs.microsoft.com/azure/iot-develop/concepts-convention)for more details.

 ## Reference Application

-Reference Application uses componentized structure.
+Reference Application uses component schema.

 ```json